Jump to Videos List (New video added 2/9/23)

 Here's the signage at the exit ramp itself when I-785 is extended north of the Loop:

-In addition to signing I-840 along the eastern segment of the Loop when the final I-840 section is completed, NCDOT also will be removing the Business 85 and US 70 designations through Greensboro.
-This End I-785/I-840 sign will replace the current auxiliary sign for Business 85 seen in the photos below.
-Sign plans were made before NCDOT got approval to reroute US 70 away from US 29 and I-40 and through downtown Greensboro in 2021:
+In addition to signing I-840 eventually along the eastern segment of the Loop after the final I-840 section was completed, NCDOT also removed the Business 85 and US 70 designations through Greensboro.
+An End I-785/I-840 replaced the auxiliary sign for Business 85, see photo below.

 Here's plans for signage at the interchanges.
 First US 29: